siomarapantarotto/ATMConsulting/README.md

 ## General info
-ATM Consulting is a simple ANDROID APPLICATION SAMPLE to advertise a fictional IT consulting company.
+"ATMConsulting" is a simple ANDROID APPLICATION SAMPLE to advertise a fictional IT consulting company.

 The APP uses a Navigation Drawer as lateral menu and it implements the "onNavigationItemSelected" method with the following options: